 If your property has suffered severe water damage, it is first important to check for mold.
 When there is mold infestation, then it is important to eliminate the sections or the wall, ceiling, or flooring that has mold.
 If there are additional areas in the walls that have surface damage, it is best to replace those areas or to choose an entirely different pattern to replace your walls.

 Water can leave stains on walls and flooring.
 If the stains are minor, then power washing can be a great economical solution to remove stains on the interior or exterior walls, flooring, and rooftop.
-The best way to save the most capital on your commercial property after severe water damage is to have a comprehensive estimate about what damages your commercial property has suffered and what potential repair solutions can be offered in a package.
+The best way to save the most capital on your commercial property after severe water damage is to have a comprehensive estimate of what damages your commercial property has suffered and what potential repair solutions can be offered in a package.
 Through bulk pricing, it is highly likely that you will be able to save a great deal of capital on the required repairs for your commercial property.

 Importance of Maintenance Plumbing for Commercial Buildings